CTC Cambridge runs a wide range of cycle rides every week throughout the year. This page describes the various types of

 These rides don't run in the darkest months of winter.
 On days when there's no afternoon ride many of our afternoon regulars switch to the Sunday winter ride.

 Sunday afternoon tea stops

 Our Sunday afternoon rides always include a tea stop.
 These take place at a variety of places.
 Sometimes we visit a conveniently-located cafe or garden centre, whilst in the summer we like to seek out teas served in village halls.
 Periodically we arrange a prebooked tea at a country pub, where a spread of sandwiches and cakes is waiting for us when we arrive.
 Best of all are the occasional "home teas" at the houses of a member where again a prepared tea is waiting.
 Prebooked pub teas and home teas have a fixed charge, currently £4.50 for home teas and £3.00 for home teas.

 Our "Sunday light day rides" and "Sunday winter" rides start at 9.00am (summer) or 9.30am (winter) at Brookside in Cambridge.
 These rides stop at a cafe for morning coffee (approx 11.00am) and at a pub or cafe for lunch (approx 1.00pm).
 After lunch the ride heads back to Cambridge.

 Our Sunday light day rides take place for most of the year except winter.
 These rides are typically 60-70 miles and return to Cambridge by about 5pm.

 Our Sunday winter rides take place during the darkest days of winter.
 These are shorter than our normal light day rides in reflection of the colder weather and reduced daylight, typically covering 50-60 miles.
 We aim to get home before dark but please bring lights anyway in case of delays.

 Some riders shorten these rides to a 1-stop ride by returning to Cambridge after the morning coffee stop.
-In winter, this coffee-and-back option is intended to replace the afternoon ride.
 There is no official leader for the ride home from coffee, but if you are a new rider or simply want to be led back from coffee, please check with the leader at the start who can usually arrange for a buddy rider to ride back with you after coffee.
 The coffee-and-back option is typically 35-45 miles and gets back to Cambridge around lunch time.